 The following map of Calcutta encompassed my entire world as a child.
 My family lived in an apartment located on Khetra Das Lane shown in the upper right map quadrant.
 It was located on the third floor.
 I’ve added a Satellite view of this area in the street name above.

 When you entered the main door, a corridor traversed to the left leading to the dining room.
 One room opened into this corridor.
-Another room which had a balcony opened into the dining area.
+Another room that had a balcony opened into the dining area.
 The opposite was a bathroom and kitchen.